We respond to all First Aid calls for students, faculty, staff, student-staff, and visitors on the UBC Vancouver campus.

 Faculty, staff, and student-staff, should call 604.822.4444 (Dial 2.4444 on UBC landline) to contact Campus Security for first aid.
 In the event of a medical emergency, first call 9-1-1 and then call first aid at 604.822.4444.

 Local faculty/departmental first aid attendants are no longer officially part of UBC’s Occupational First Aid Program.
 Not requesting first aid through the official UBC First Aid responder (Campus Security) may result in the absence of the necessary first aid documentation for a WorkSafeBC claim.
-First Aid kits are also no longer required in your department, however, first aid supplies are still important to have in your department’s emergency preparedness kits.
+First Aid kits are also no longer required in your department, however, first aid supplies are still important to have in your emergency kit.
+Learn more on UBC’s Emergency Preparedness website.

 What happens when you call first aid